woocommerce/woocommerce-subscriptions-auto-add-resubscribe-coupon/README.md

 # WooCommerce Subscriptions Auto Add Resubscribe Coupon

-This plugin automatically adds a coupon to every resubscribe cart.
+This plugin automatically adds a specified coupon to every resubscribe cart.
 The coupon code should be set as the constant `WOOCOMMERCE_SUBSCRIPTIONS_AUTO_RESUBSCRIBE_COUPON`.
 For example:

 ```php
 define( 'WOOCOMMERCE_SUBSCRIPTIONS_AUTO_RESUBSCRIBE_COUPON', 'my-coupon-code' );
 ```

+Please note that the specified coupon will not be restricted to _only_ work on resubscribe carts.

 ## Installation